Mathieu-Robitaille/junk/python/PyDoom/README.md

 Future TODOs will reside here if they're more than a 5 minute fix General game plan will reside here as well.

+# DoomCAD

+I need to move away from having map data as a string, time to build a tool to facilitate constructing levels.
+DoomCAD will serve this purpose.

+The core idea behind DoomCAD is to act as its name implies, similar to AutoCAD it should let me plop shapes together easily and assign data to those shapes such as texture name, height, window info, etc...

+Controls right now are

+Left CTRL = Pan around
+Left SHIFT = Rectangle

+left click & Drag with no keys = Line
+Right Click = Move line point

 # Imports
 As I work more on this project I'm discovering my imports are not so great...